afritz1/OpenTESArena/README.md

 #### Install OpenTESArena
 1. Download the latest [macOS build](https://github.com/afritz1/OpenTESArena/releases)
-1. Open the `.dmg` and copy OpenTESArena to the `Applications` folder or another location
+1. Open the `.dmg` and copy `otesa.app` to the `Applications` folder or another location you prefer
-1. Right-click on the app and choose "Show Package Contents"
+1. Right-click on the .app and choose "Show Package Contents"
 1. Navigate to `Contents/Resources/data` and copy in the files for Arena that you extracted earlier

 #### Run OpenTESArena
-1. Return to the `Applications` folder or wherever you have the app installed and open `OpenTESArena`.
+1. Return to the `Applications` folder or wherever you have the app installed and open `otesa.app`.
 If you have Gatekeeper turned on (the default for macOS), you will need to do the following:
    1. Right-click on the app and choose "Open"
    1. In the warning that appears saying that it is from an unidentified developer, choose "Open"
    1. The app will start.
 In the future, you can just double-click on the app without having to go through these steps